Anisakis: Prevention

 Raising consumer and producer awareness about the existence of anisakid worms in fish is a critical and effective prevention strategy.
 Anisakiasis can be easily prevented by adequate cooking at temperatures greater than 60 °C or freezing.
 The FDA recommends all shellfish and fish intended for raw consumption be blast frozen to −35 °C or below for 15 hours or be regularly frozen to −20 °C or below for seven days.
 Salting and marinating will not necessarily kill the parasites, as in Italy where two-thirds of cases were attributed to anchovies marinated in lemon or vinegar.
 Humans are thought to be more at risk of anisakiasis from eating wild fish rather than farmed fish.
 Many countries require all types of fish with potential risk intended for raw consumption to be previously frozen to kill parasites.
-The mandate to freeze herring in the Netherlands has virtually eliminated human anisakiasis in the Netherlands.
+The mandate to freeze herring in the Netherlands has virtually eliminated human anisakiasis in the Netherlands, where it was previously common due to the consumption of infected fermented herrings (maatjes).

-The best preventive measure for Anisiakis is to avoid eating raw or undercooked fish or squid.
+The best preventive measure for anisakiasis is to avoid eating raw or undercooked fish or squid.
 Another common prevention method is the thermal treatment of the fish or squid prior to consumption.
 The fish or squid should be cooked at >60 °C for >1 min or frozen whole at −20 °C for >24 h.